Table of Contents

 10. How do we record PPE and its importance?

-The main four areas to consider when accounting for PPE on the balance sheet, intimal purchase, depreciation, additions (capital expenditure), and dispositions.
+The main four areas to consider when accounting for PPE on the balance sheet, are intimal purchase, depreciation, additions (capital expenditure), and dispositions.
 In addition to these four, you may also have considered revaluation.
 For many businesses, PPE is the main capital asset that generates revenue, profitability, and cash flow.

 11. How does Inventory Write-Down Affect the three Statements?